masayoshi644/Demo-Cognito-React-Userpool-Login/README.md

 $ aws cognito-idp admin-set-user-password --user-pool-id "{Please type your userpool id}" --username "test-user-paprika" --password 'Password1234#' --permanent
 ```

-Then, completes the setup!
+Completes the setup!
 Let's implement an application to use it.

 ## 2. App